luciusmagn/lambdas-and-logos/book.typ

-write a Python script to analyze patient data, it cannot replace the programmer who designs the hospital's entire electronic health record system with an understanding of security, data integrity, workflow, scalability, and regulatory compliance, and the perhaps pessimistic understanding of the possibility of human error at every step of the way.
+write a Python script to analyze patient data, it cannot replace the programmer who designs the hospital's entire electronic health record system with an understanding of security, data integrity, workflow, scalability, and regulatory compliance, and the perhaps pessimistic understanding of the possibility of human error at every step of the way.#footnote[
+    At least at the time of this writing, the so-called vibe coding has been a path to hell, and understanding code remains a neccessary skill.
+This also applies reflexively - the better programmer you are, the better you can describe problems, and the better you can utilize AI in a productive way.
+]

 If you're reading this book, you should think of yourself as a programmer (or a programmer-in-training, if you want to), not just a coder.
 Abandon any imposter syndrome that might make you think otherwise.
 You are engaging